vernisaz/simhttp/README.md

 Just execute its executable file.
 Press 'q' for stop.

 ## Websocket
-The server provides a limited support of websocket protocol as WS-CGI.
+The server provides a limited support of WebSocket protocol as WS-CGI.

 ## Status
 Current version is SimHTTP/1.11b32.
 It's a beta version.